webrecorder/browsertrix/frontend/docs/docs/develop/localization.md

 3. Open a pull request with the changes.
 4. Once the pull request is merged, manually refresh the language list in the [Weblate Browsertrix project](https://hosted.weblate.org/projects/browsertrix).
 Translations are managed entirely through the Weblate interface.

+New languages will be available in user preferences only after the app is redeployed.

 ## Making Strings Localizable

 All text should be wrapped in the `msg` helper to make them localizable: